wdev733/catcher-game-api/README.md

 ## Overview

+This repo is a service API for [Cacther Game](https://github.com/wdev733/catcher-game-app) app

 This repo contains the basic setup for a [NestJS](https://nestjs.com/) app.
 Use it as a starter for creating new backend services.

 ## Setup